Tannu-Saxena02/Javascript-Concepts/README.md

 console.log(obj);
 ```
 Output?
+[1, 2, 3, 4]
+{ a: 1, b: 2 }

 Explain the difference between primitive and reference types.
+Arrays and objects are reference types in JavaScript.
+When you assign one array or object to another variable (e.g., newArr = arr or newObj = obj), both variables point to the same reference in memory.
+Changes made to one will affect the other.
 9. Asynchronous Behavior
 ```
 async function asyncFunc() {